jf87/scalable_web_systems/session-02/hands-on-04/README.md

 ```

 This code snippet shows how to handle errors every time we encode a value,
-and while in the example it seems impossible to have an error consider that
+and while in the example it seems impossible to have an error, consider that
 the encoder output could be sent through a network connection.

 You can try the code with the `go run` tool, or using the Go playground